 Fetches networks according to an internal sequence list of networks maintained inside of Netica.
-If the number passed is greater than the number of currently defined networks, this function will return NULL n A vector of integers greater than 1. vironment.
-If not supplied, then the default value is the value of the func session An object of class NeticaSession which provides the link to the Netica environment.
+If the number passed is greater than the number of currently defined networks, this function will return NULL n A vector of integers greater than 1. session An object of class NeticaSession which provides the link to the Netica environment.
 If not supplied, then the default value is the value of the function getDefaultSession() which is usually the value of DefaultNeticaSession in the global environment.